 - 2 quarts chicken stock or broth

-- Dump the ingredients in this order in your Instant Pot:Cut veggies (3 celery stalks, 2 cups carrots, 1 onion, 3 garlic cloves)Seasonings (½ tsp each: turmeric, onion powder, and black pepper, 1 tsp kosher salt, 1 bay leaf)1 tbsp Chicken base12 oz bag frozen egg noodles2 boneless skinless chicken breasts, each cut into quarters2 quarts chicken broth.
+- Dump the ingredients in this order in your Instant Pot:Cut veggies (3 celery stalks, 2 cups carrots, 1 onion, 3 garlic cloves)Seasonings (½ teaspoon each: turmeric, onion powder, and black pepper, 1 teaspoon kosher salt, 1 bay leaf)1 tablespoon Chicken base12 oz bag frozen egg noodles2 boneless skinless chicken breasts, each cut into quarters2 quarts chicken broth.

 - Pop the lid on and set the Instant Pot or Electric Pressure Cooker to cook on pressure mode, high for 8 minutes.
 Do a 5 minute natural release and then quick release the remaining pressure.